 400 weeks may seem like more than enough time.
 It is for most injuries.
 But, serious injuries often make it very difficult to return to work.

 If your injury will keep you out of work for a long time, you need to consider requesting a catastrophic designation.
 A catastrophic designation provides an exception to the 400 week limit on temporary total disability benefits.
+Also, certain types of serious injuries may automatically qualify for a catastrophic designation.

 Other events that can cause temporary total or temporary partial disability benefits to stop

 Probably the most common reason that TTD benefits stop is a return to work.
 When you return to work, you are earning wages again.
 The insurance company does not have to pay you temporary total disability benefits.
-They may have to pay you temporary partial disability benefits if you are making less money because of your injury).
+They may have to pay you temporary partial disability benefits if you are making less money because of your injury.

 There are other events, such as the failure to cooperate with medical treatment, that can potentially cause the insurance company to suspend your benefits.
 Regardless of the reason that the workers’ compensation insurance company stops paying you benefits, you will want to make sure that they have the right to do it under the law.
 You can almost always contest a suspension of benefits.